About the Fairfield County Regional Dispatch Center (FCRD)

 Emergency Telecommunicators are often the initial first responder the public encounters in an emergency.
 They are trained and certified to provide pre-arrival instructions to callers reporting medical emergencies including traumatic injury, cardiac arrest, pre-mature labor, and allergic reaction.
 The instructive protocols, mandated by State law, are designed to provide life-saving care during the critical minutes before first responders (Police, Fire and EMS) are able to arrive on the scene.
-Additionally, ECC personnel receive specialized training in handling critical incidents including hostage negotiation, domestic violence, sexual assault, active shooter, bomb threat, suicidal threat, crisis intervention and crime in progress.
+Additionally, Telecommunicator personnel receive specialized training in handling critical incidents including hostage negotiation, domestic violence, sexual assault, active shooter, bomb threat, suicidal threat, crisis intervention and crime in progress.
 Dispatchers are additionally trained in the techniques required to handle calls from the elderly as well as the very young.

 Dispatchers are charged with determining the location of an emergency, gathering information from the caller, assessing the information to determine the level and type of response that will be dispatched and then relaying the information to the appropriate first responders in the field.
 Information is passed along to first responders via the radio unless the information is particularly sensitive.
 All necessary follow-up notifications are also made by dispatchers.